EssWhyy/SG-Happenings/README.md

 # SG Happenings
-A Serverless bulletin Map of Singapore for anyone to share meetups, events, and second-hand trades for free!
+A Serverless bulletin Map of Singapore for anyone here to share meetups, events, and second-hand trades for free!
+Currently prototyping with a minimal viable product and undergoing further development!

 ## Stack